 Dreaming of making your debut on TV?
 Here, acting teacher Liz T. shares her tips for how to audition for a TV show…

-Also, it is not recommended to wear white or black clothing in front of the camera, as this can wash your skin tone out.
-Wear something flattering and a neutral color; casting directors don’t usually like busy patterns or stripes.
+Also, we don’t recommend you wear white or black clothing in front of the camera, as this can wash your skin tone out.
+Wear something flattering and a neutral color.
+Casting directors don’t usually prefer busy patterns or stripes.

+If you want to learn how to audition for a TV show like a pro, you need to critique yourself on the following.
 If you are doing an acting scene either alone or with a partner in front of the camera, you want to make sure your speaking volume is accurate.
-You don’t need to speak too loud, as on a Broadway stage when you are trying to project your voice to the back of the audience; the camera and microphone should be able to pick you up at your normal speaking voice.
+You don’t need to speak too loud as the camera and microphone should be able to pick you up at your normal speaking voice, like on a Broadway stage when you are trying to project your voice to the back of the audience.
 But it shouldn’t be so soft, either, that they can’t hear a word you are saying.

-Similar to movies, you will need to be part of the SAG-AFTRA Union (Screen Actors Guild & American Federation of Television and Recording Arts) in order to audition.
+Like with movies, you will need to be part of the SAG-AFTRA Union (Screen Actors Guild & American Federation of Television and Recording Arts) to start auditioning.
 If not, you can start by attending non-union auditions.

-To join the union, you will need to start working in TV as an extra or stand-in.
+You will need to start working in TV as an extra or stand-in to join the union.
 If a director hires you as a non-union actor in a role that is meant or contracted for a union actor, you’ll receive a waiver each day you work – and once you receive three waivers, you can then apply to join the union.
 If accepted, you will need to pay a union initiation fee of approximately $3,000, along with monthly dues.
 It is a very big investment, so make sure it is something you really want to go for!
-Being part of the union, however, will ensure that you are being paid and treated fairly on set, and you are also eligible for health and retirement benefits.
+However, being part of the union will ensure that you are being paid and treated fairly on set, and you are also eligible for health and retirement benefits.

 These sites mostly post auditions for big cities such as New York, LA, Orlando, Boston, and Chicago.
 Some of these websites will require a fee to join (it is worth it!).
 And some you can submit your headshot and resume online to the casting director, without having to audition in person.

-If you do receive an audition time slot, or are attending an open call, don’t panic!
+While you don’t need to panic when you do receive an audition time slot or are attending an open call, you do need to prepare to rock the audition!
 You will need to bring your headshot and resume to the audition, and also be prepared that it could take as little as under two minutes, or you could be in the audition room for an hour.
 Be prepared for both scenarios.

 In the audition room, there may be one or several casting directors.
 Sometimes you will be given the script or “sides” a few days or weeks beforehand, or sometimes you’ll get it on the spot!
 If you are reading on the spot, it’s good to practice these types of “cold reads” before your audition.
 Find a friend, and test yourself reading lines or monologues.
 See what your natural reading tendencies and acting choices are.